redis/redis-doc/topics/modules-api-ref.md

 The callback must be of this type:

     int (*RedisModuleEventCallback)(RedisModuleCtx *ctx,
                                     RedisModuleEvent eid,
                                     uint64_t subevent,
                                     void *data);

-The 'ctx' is a normal Redis module context that the callback can use in order to call other modules APIs.
-The 'eid' is the event itself, this is only useful in the case the module subscribed to multiple events: using the 'id' field of this structure it is possible to check if the event is one of the events we registered with this callback.
-The 'subevent' field depends on the event that fired.
+The `ctx` is a normal Redis module context that the callback can use in order to call other modules APIs.
+The `eid` is the event itself, this is only useful in the case the module subscribed to multiple events: using the `id` field of this structure it is possible to check if the event is one of the events we registered with this callback.
+The `subevent` field depends on the event that fired.

-Finally the 'data' pointer may be populated, only for certain events, with more relevant data.
+Finally the `data` pointer may be populated, only for certain events, with more relevant data.

-Here is a list of events you can use as 'eid' and related sub events:
+Here is a list of events you can use as `eid` and related sub events:

-     RedisModuleEvent_ReplicationRoleChanged
+* `RedisModuleEvent_ReplicationRoleChanged`

   This event is called when the instance switches from master to replica or the other way around, however the event is also called when the replica remains a replica but starts to replicate with a different master.

   The following sub events are available:

       REDISMODULE_SUBEVENT_REPLROLECHANGED_NOW_MASTER
       REDISMODULE_SUBEVENT_REPLROLECHANGED_NOW_REPLICA

   The 'data' field can be casted by the callback to a RedisModuleReplicationInfo structure with the following fields:

       int master; // true if master, false if replica char *masterhost; // master instance hostname for NOW_REPLICA int masterport; // master instance port for NOW_REPLICA char *replid1; // Main replication ID
       char *replid2; // Secondary replication ID
       uint64_t repl1_offset; // Main replication offset
       uint64_t repl2_offset; // Offset of replid2 validity

-     RedisModuleEvent_Persistence
+* `RedisModuleEvent_Persistence`

   This event is called when RDB saving or AOF rewriting starts and ends.
 The following sub events are available:

       REDISMODULE_SUBEVENT_PERSISTENCE_RDB_START
       REDISMODULE_SUBEVENT_PERSISTENCE_AOF_START
       REDISMODULE_SUBEVENT_PERSISTENCE_SYNC_RDB_START
       REDISMODULE_SUBEVENT_PERSISTENCE_ENDED
       REDISMODULE_SUBEVENT_PERSISTENCE_FAILED

   The above events are triggered not just when the user calls the relevant commands like BGSAVE, but also when a saving operation or AOF rewriting occurs because of internal server triggers.
   The SYNC_RDB_START sub events are happening in the forground due to SAVE command, FLUSHALL, or server shutdown, and the other RDB and AOF sub events are executed in a background fork child, so any action the module takes can only affect the generated AOF or RDB, but will not be reflected in the parent process and affect connected clients and commands.
 Also note that the AOF_START sub event may end up saving RDB content in case of an AOF with rdb-preamble.

-     RedisModuleEvent_FlushDB
+* `RedisModuleEvent_FlushDB`

   The FLUSHALL, FLUSHDB or an internal flush (for instance because of replication, after the replica synchronization) happened.
 The following sub events are available:

       REDISMODULE_SUBEVENT_FLUSHDB_START
       REDISMODULE_SUBEVENT_FLUSHDB_END

   The data pointer can be casted to a RedisModuleFlushInfo structure with the following fields:

       int32_t async;  // True if the flush is done in a thread.
                          See for instance FLUSHALL ASYNC.
                          In this case the END callback is invoked immediately after the database is put
                          in the free list of the thread. int32_t dbnum;  // Flushed database number, -1 for all the DBs in the case of the FLUSHALL operation.

   The start event is called *before* the operation is initated, thus allowing the callback to call DBSIZE or other operation on the yet-to-free keyspace.

-     RedisModuleEvent_Loading
+* `RedisModuleEvent_Loading`

   Called on loading operations: at startup when the server is started, but also after a first synchronization when the replica is loading the RDB file from the master.
   The following sub events are available:

       REDISMODULE_SUBEVENT_LOADING_RDB_START
       REDISMODULE_SUBEVENT_LOADING_AOF_START
       REDISMODULE_SUBEVENT_LOADING_REPL_START
       REDISMODULE_SUBEVENT_LOADING_ENDED
       REDISMODULE_SUBEVENT_LOADING_FAILED

-         Note that AOF loading may start with an RDB data in case of rdb-preamble, in which case you'll only receive an AOF_START event.
+  Note that AOF loading may start with an RDB data in case of rdb-preamble, in which case you'll only receive an `AOF_START` event.

-     RedisModuleEvent_ClientChange
+* `RedisModuleEvent_ClientChange`

   Called when a client connects or disconnects.
   The data pointer can be casted to a RedisModuleClientInfo structure, documented in RedisModule_GetClientInfoById().
   The following sub events are available:

       REDISMODULE_SUBEVENT_CLIENT_CHANGE_CONNECTED
       REDISMODULE_SUBEVENT_CLIENT_CHANGE_DISCONNECTED

-     RedisModuleEvent_Shutdown
+* `RedisModuleEvent_Shutdown`

   The server is shutting down.
 No subevents are available.

- RedisModuleEvent_ReplicaChange
+* `RedisModuleEvent_ReplicaChange`

   This event is called when the instance (that can be both a master or a replica) get a new online replica, or lose a replica since it gets disconnected.
   The following sub events are available:

       REDISMODULE_SUBEVENT_REPLICA_CHANGE_ONLINE
       REDISMODULE_SUBEVENT_REPLICA_CHANGE_OFFLINE

   No additional information is available so far: future versions of Redis will have an API in order to enumerate the replicas connected and their state.

- RedisModuleEvent_CronLoop
+* `RedisModuleEvent_CronLoop`

   This event is called every time Redis calls the serverCron() function in order to do certain bookkeeping.
 Modules that are required to do operations from time to time may use this callback.
   Normally Redis calls this function 10 times per second, but this changes depending on the "hz" configuration.
   No sub events are available.

   The data pointer can be casted to a RedisModuleCronLoop structure with the following fields:

       int32_t hz;  // Approximate number of events per second.

- RedisModuleEvent_MasterLinkChange
+* `RedisModuleEvent_MasterLinkChange`

   This is called for replicas in order to notify when the replication link becomes functional (up) with our master, or when it goes down.
 Note that the link is not considered up when we just connected to the master, but only if the replication is happening correctly.
   The following sub events are available:

       REDISMODULE_SUBEVENT_MASTER_LINK_UP
       REDISMODULE_SUBEVENT_MASTER_LINK_DOWN

- RedisModuleEvent_ModuleChange
+* `RedisModuleEvent_ModuleChange`

   This event is called when a new module is loaded or one is unloaded.
   The following sub events are available:

       REDISMODULE_SUBEVENT_MODULE_LOADED
       REDISMODULE_SUBEVENT_MODULE_UNLOADED

   The data pointer can be casted to a RedisModuleModuleChange structure with the following fields:

       const char* module_name;  // Name of module loaded or unloaded. int32_t module_version;  // Module version.

- RedisModuleEvent_LoadingProgress
+* `RedisModuleEvent_LoadingProgress`

   This event is called repeatedly called while an RDB or AOF file is being loaded.
   The following sub events are availble:

       REDISMODULE_SUBEVENT_LOADING_PROGRESS_RDB
       REDISMODULE_SUBEVENT_LOADING_PROGRESS_AOF

   The data pointer can be casted to a RedisModuleLoadingProgress structure with the following fields:

       int32_t hz;  // Approximate number of events per second. int32_t progress;  // Approximate progress between 0 and 1024,
                             or -1 if unknown.

-     RedisModuleEvent_SwapDB
+* `RedisModuleEvent_SwapDB`

   This event is called when a SWAPDB command has been successfully Executed.
   For this event call currently there is no subevents available.

   The data pointer can be casted to a RedisModuleSwapDbInfo structure with the following fields:

       int32_t dbnum_first;    // Swap Db first dbnum
       int32_t dbnum_second;   // Swap Db second dbnum

-     RedisModuleEvent_ReplBackup
+* `RedisModuleEvent_ReplBackup`

   Called when diskless-repl-load config is set to swapdb, And redis needs to backup the the current database for the possibility to be restored later.
 A module with global data and maybe with aux_load and aux_save callbacks may need to use this notification to backup / restore / discard its globals.
   The following sub events are available:

       REDISMODULE_SUBEVENT_REPL_BACKUP_CREATE
       REDISMODULE_SUBEVENT_REPL_BACKUP_RESTORE
       REDISMODULE_SUBEVENT_REPL_BACKUP_DISCARD

 The function returns `REDISMODULE_OK` if the module was successfully subscribed for the specified event.
 If the API is called from a wrong context or unsupported event